pymmcore-plus/pymmcore-widgets/docs/getting_started.md

 pip install PyQt6
 ```

-### Installing Micro-Manager

-The installation of the `pymmcore-widgets` package automatically includes [pymmcore-plus](https://pymmcore-plus.github.io/pymmcore-plus), as it is a key dependency for `pymmcore-widgets`.
-However, you still need to install the `Micro-Manager` device adapters and C++ core provided by [mmCoreAndDevices](https://github.com/micro-manager/mmCoreAndDevices#mmcoreanddevices).
-This can be done by following the steps described in the `pymmcore-plus` [documentation page](https://pymmcore-plus.github.io/pymmcore-plus/install/#installing-micro-manager-device-adapters).

 !!!
 Note
     Widgets are tested on:

     * `macOS & Windows`
-    * `Python 3.8, 3.9 & 3.10`
+    * `Python 3.8, 3.9 3.10 & 3.11`
     * `PyQt5 & PyQt6`
     * `PySide2 & PySide6`

+### Installing Micro-Manager

+The installation of the `pymmcore-widgets` package automatically includes [pymmcore-plus](https://pymmcore-plus.github.io/pymmcore-plus), as it is a key dependency for `pymmcore-widgets`.
+However, you still need to install the `Micro-Manager` device adapters and C++ core provided by [mmCoreAndDevices](https://github.com/micro-manager/mmCoreAndDevices#mmcoreanddevices).
+This can be done by following the steps described in the `pymmcore-plus` [documentation page](https://pymmcore-plus.github.io/pymmcore-plus/install/#installing-micro-manager-device-adapters).

 ## Usage